SCHOLARLY PUBLICATIONS SUPPORT PROGRAM

 c) an estimate of the total cost of publication, including a budget breakdown;

-d) a statement detailing the financial contribution to be made by the publisher and other funding agencies (if any) covering hard costs;
+d) a statement detailing the financial contribution to be made by the publisher and other funding agencies (if any) towards the total cost of publication;

 e) a letter or letters from funding agencies (if these are known) stating dollar commitment to the project;